A recent clue in the New York Times crossword puzzle was a four letter word for Red Rose.

 Like with George Washington.
 When that other George, King George III of England, was told that at the end of his term of office President Washington would relinquish power and retire to his farm in Virginia, the King said, "Then he's the greatest man in the history of the world."
 Yes, but slavery.

 There's always a "but."
 This is Washington thanking Lafayette for his help in winning our independence.
-Lafayette adored Washington but spent the rest of his life trying to persuade him to free his slaves.
+Lafayette adored Washington but spent the rest of his life trying to persuade his hero to free his slaves.

 Yesterday was Universal Peace Day, the 76th Anniversary of the dropping of the first atomic bomb on Hiroshima.
 There were gatherings all over the world to ring bells for peace at the exact moment that the first bomb dropped.